 Your developing baby’s physical and mental gym work

 You’ll definitely feel plenty of movements in your womb this month, as your developing baby tries tumbling, kicking and rolling to practice his motor skills.
 Your developing baby is making his presence felt, but that’s also because of his increased size in your womb.
 Your developing baby now weighs around three pounds (1.3 kilograms) and has grown to between 11 and 16 inches (28 to 40 centimeters) long.
-And you’re probably noticing your developing baby’s sleeping habits don’t necessarily match your own!
-Don’t worry, his boisterous actions will slow down as you near the end of your pregnancy and he has less room to move.
+You also probably noticed your developing baby's sleeping habits don't necessarily match your own!
+Don't worry, his energetic movements will become less frequent towards the end of your pregnancy as he has less room to move.

 All this gym work will pay off in the future as your developing baby is practicing the movements that will help him eat, drink and breathe.
 His brain, which continues to develop, is also helping him to learn these skills.